 Lettuce is as delicious to many insect and animal pests as it is to humans, so you likely will face some ongoing battles for your crop.

 - Snails and slugs leave ragged holes in the leaves of lettuce as they feed on them.
-They are most problematic when the ground around the plants is covered with leaves and debris under which they can hide, so keeping the ground clear will prevent them.
+They are most problematic when the ground around the plants is covered with leaves and debris under which they can hide, so keeping the ground clear will help prevent snail and slug infestations.

 - Rabbits and woodchucks are especially fond of lettuce and can destroy an entire patch overnight.
-A variety of powdered and liquid repellants are available, but sturdy fencing is really the best prevention.
+A variety of powdered and liquid repellents are available, but sturdy fencing is really the best prevention for rabbits, woodchucks and many other mammalian pests.

-- Cutworms can sever plants just under ground level, or they may bore into head lettuce.
-The worms can be handpicked when you spot them or sprinkle the ground around the plants with coffee grounds, egg shells or diatomaceous earth to deter them.
+Cutworms can sever plants just above or just under ground level, or they may bore into head lettuce.
+The cutworms can be handpicked when you spot them, or you can sprinkle the ground around the plants with coffee grounds, eggshells or diatomaceous earth to deter them.
 There are also pesticides that kill cutworms, though you should always be careful when using chemicals on edibles.

 - Aphids are tiny, often very colorful insects that colonize in clusters on the leaves of lettuce.
 They gradually reduce the vigor of the plant as they suck out the inner juices of the leaves.
 Insecticidal soaps will kill aphids without leaving toxic residue.